Male Estrogen Levels

 Seeking estrogen level testing should be a routine and accessible way of addressing concerns for male patients.
 The evidence for estrogen management and harmony in the female body is well known; the same emphasis should be placed on male levels.

-Because the required levels of estradiol in males are made from testosterone, a correlation is formed.
+A correlation is formed because the required levels of estradiol in males are made from testosterone.
 If the patient lacks testosterone, it lacks the fundamental building blocks needed to create more estradiol, creating a loop of imbalance.
-Charting for this is highlighted yet again as an important and valuable addition to medical screening.
+Charting for this is again highlighted as an essential and valuable addition to medical screening.

 References